 - Literacy;

 - Mathematics;

-- Understanding the world;
+- Understanding the World; and

-- Expressive arts and design.
+- Expressive Arts and Design.

 These 7 areas are used to plan your child's learning and activities.
-As we teach and support your child through their reception year, we ensure that the activities are designed to be really flexible in order to suit and follow your child's unique needs and interests.
+As we teach and support your child through their reception year, we ensure that the activities are designed to be really flexible in order to suit and follow you child's unique needs and interests.